steffinchen/bloggy/src/content/twinkle-hat.md

 The Twinkle Hat is a simple hat that is worked in the round and uses a combination of knit and slip stitches to create a beautiful texture.

+The stitch used to create the squishy texture is called 'Eye of Partridge' and is often used to enforce the heel of a sock.

 ## Materials

 - Size 5mm and 4mm knitting needles (circular or double pointed)
-- 250yds / 230m sport weight yarn (recommended: "Freia Ombré M/S Sport (Refined) - Gradient", shown in "Aloha")
+- 250yds / 230m sport weight yarn (recommended: "Freia Ombré M/S Sport (Refined) Gradient", shown in "Aloha")
 - Tapestry needle
 - Scissors
 - Measuring tape